Finite-temperature topological transitions in the presence of quenched uncorrelated disorder: Numerical methods and results

 The energy cumulants are very useful to characterize topological transitions in which no local gauge-invariant order parameter is present (see, e.g., Refs.~\cite{SSNHS-03, BPV-20-hcAH, BPV-22-z2g, BPV-24-coH, BPV-24}), since for fixed $q$ they are expected to show the FSS behavior~\cite{SSNHS-03, BPV-24-coH}

-where the constants $b_k$ represent the analytic background~\cite{PV-02,BPV-24-coH}, and the $O(L^{-\omega})$ suppressed term with $\omega>0$ represents the leading scaling correction which is generally associated with the leading irrelevant renormalization group (RG) perturbation at the fixed point~\cite{PV-02} (for example $\omega\approx 0.8$ at the standard Ising transition, i.e., for $q=0$).
+where the constants $b_k$ represent the analytic background~\cite{PV-02,BPV-24-coH}, and the $O(L^{-\omega})$ suppressed term with $\omega>0$ represents the leading scaling correction which is generally associated with the leading irrelevant RG perturbation at the fixed point~\cite{PV-02} (for example $\omega\approx 0.8$ at the standard Ising transition, i.e., for $q=0$).
 The scaling functions ${\cal B}_k(X)$ are universal apart from a multiplicative factor and a normalization of the argument, however they generally depend on the boundary conditions adopted.

-It is important to stress that background term $b_k$ in Eq.~(\ref{Hg3-scaling}) turns out to be subleading with respect to the scaling term only when $k-3\nu >0$, thus for $k\ge 2$ when the specific-heat exponent is positive, i.e., $\alpha=2-3\nu>0$, which is the case for $q=0$.
+It is important to stress that the background term $b_k$ in Eq.~(\ref{Hg3-scaling}) turns out to be subleading with respect to the scaling term only when $k-3\nu >0$, thus for $k\ge 2$ when the specific-heat exponent is positive, i.e., $\alpha=2-3\nu>0$, which is the case for $q=0$.
 If instead $\alpha<0$, which is the case expected along the confining-deconfining transition line for $q>0$ due to Harris criterium, higher cumulants are needed to identify the scaling behavior, with minimum value of $k$ depending on the critical exponent $\nu$.
 Note however that higher cumulants also become more noisy, so it is typically convenient to use the cumulant corresponding to the smallest value of $k$ such that $k-3\nu >0$.

 To characterize the critical behavior of the RPGM for weak disorder we present a numerical FSS analysis for $q=0.015$, which according to the results of Ref.~\cite{OAIM-04} should be sufficiently small for the system to develop a finite-temperature confining-deconfining transition.
 We thus perform simulations for $q=0.015$ and several values of $K$, for lattice sizes up to $L=32$.
-We use $O(10^3)$ noise samples and for each noise realization we carry out $2\times 10^5$ Metropolis updates of the whole lattice, discarding one quarter (half, for the larges lattices) of them as thermalization.
-Moreover, three independent simulations have been carried out for each noise realization, in order to obtain unbiased estimates of the first three cumulants of the energy (see \cite{HPPV-07-rdi} for a discussion of this point).
+We use $O(10^3)$ disorder samples and for each disorder realization we carry out $2\times 10^5$ Metropolis updates of the whole lattice, always starting from the ordered configuration and discarding one quarter (half, for the larges lattices) of them as thermalization.
+Moreover, three independent simulations have been carried out for each disorder realization, in order to obtain unbiased estimates of the first three cumulants of the energy (see \cite{HPPV-07-rdi} for a discussion of this point).